 Death Valley National Park Factfile

-For those who live in Eastern US or outside of America, book cheapest flights using Skyscanner and fly into Las Vegas McCarran International airport.
+For those who live in Eastern US or outside of America, search for cheap flights using Skyscanner and fly into Las Vegas McCarran International airport.

 You can hire a car at McCarran airport but be sure to enquire about taking the car on dirt roads in Death Valley.
 There may be something in the contract to say you can’t take 4WD or Jeep rentals on dirt roads.

-It’s important to note it is prohibited to off-road in Death Valley, they are dirt roads.
+It’s important to note it is prohibited to off-road in Death Valley, the 4WD roads are known as dirt roads.

 What You Need To Know Before Your One Day Death Valley Itinerary